clarifyhealth/transparency/README.md

 - Scikit-Learn models
 - Apache Spark models

-The “transparency” algorithm runs in a fraction of the time required by #SHAP and #LIME and produces aggregable explanations for all predictions.
+The Transparency algorithm runs in a fraction of the time required by #SHAP and #LIME and produces aggregable explanations for all predictions.
 We have successfully used this stable library over billions of EHR records in commercial applications.

 ## Installation:
 - `pip install transparency`